XenoForce/Liberate-Diamond-Units/README.md

 <br>

-Right now, this mod provides 3 factory buildings, so that you can build (and use) most of the Diamond Ore units.
+Right now, this mod provides 3 factory buildings, so that you can build (and use) most of the Diamond Ore units. {No reconstructor blocks are necessary.}

 <br>